-We sure hope so..because a new spy photo showing a Silverado prototype sporting the “SEMA Beast” like the front bumper has been taken.
+We sure hope so..because a new spy photo showing a Silverado prototype with a “SEMA Beast” like front bumper has been taken.
 Nearby, we also shot a Sierra AT4X with a different bit of off-roading.
 We discuss what all this means and show you all the photos.

 Our spy photographer reports:

 GM has stepped up its off-road truck game with the Chevy Silverado ZR2 and GMC Sierra AT4X, but a new, disguised prototype suggests that more extreme variants are now being tested around the GM Proving Grounds.
 The new prototypes show distinct design differences from their officially released counterparts, with a focus on a more aggressive look and better off-road clearance.

 GMC Sierra AT4X-Based Prototype Gets Style Change ZR2

 We got our first whiff of the upcoming changes a few weeks ago, with a glimpse of the GMC Sierra 1500 AT4X showing signs of a new front bumper and camouflaged wheels.
 We now have more open shots showing the ZR2-inspired front bumper treatment, but with a new front skid plate design that should result in better approach angles and clearances.

 We originally chalked up the revised Sierra AT4X’s front fascia as a possible upgrade to address the model’s somewhat mundane and unmodified front bumper — unlike the aggressive high-range design implemented on the Silverado ZR2.
 Now, that theory has been thrown into serious doubt, with the emergence of a newly-disguised Silverado ZR2-based prototype.
 Now it seems that something much broader is possible at GM’s truck development group.

 Silverado ZR2 Based Prototype Featuring Minimalist Front Bumper Design, New Skid Plate Design